PeterResutik/bme307/docs/workflow.md

         1. What are the different taxonomic ranks that are being assigned?
         2. Are there any sequences that are not bacterial?
 If so, what are they?
     === "Advanced"
-        1. Choose one of the features (ASVs), find its sequences in another file, and use [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) to see whether the taxonomic assignment is the same.
+        1. Choose one of the features (ASVs), can you find its nucleotide sequence in another file?
+Once you have done so, check the taxonomic output obtained using blast, which implements a different algorithm.
+You can do so [here:](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome).
+Is the taxonomic assingment the same or different?

 #### 3.6 Filter non-bacterial sequences